- Careers (CEIAG)

 - Setting of aspirational targets so that all our learners with additional needs achieve the very best, with continuous review of their progress through tracking, academic mentoring and regular meetings.

-- The classroom teacher will take responsibility for the daily provision for students and will be supported and advised by mentors, House Leaders, LAN Department and the Senior Leadership Team (SLT) where necessary.
-The teacher or mentor will discuss with the LAN Department and parents any support that they think is needed, that is additional and different to what would normally be offered to students as part of usual practice.
+- The classroom teacher will take responsibility for the daily provision for students and will be supported and advised by mentors, House Leaders, HUB Department and the Senior Leadership Team (SLT) where necessary.
+The teacher or mentor will discuss with the HUB Department and parents any support that they think is needed, that is additional and different to what would normally be offered to students as part of usual practice.

 - There is support for students with additional needs who may transfer mid-year including individual meetings, tours, information transfer from previous school/college and personalised timetables.